rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson object result: A mapping of accounts to the Aave history report of each account.
-If an account is not in the mapping Rotki does not see anything ever deposited in Aave for it.
+If an account is not in the mapping rotki does not see anything ever deposited in Aave for it.
    :resjson object events: A list of AaveEvents.
 Check the fields below for the potential values.
    :resjsonarr string event_type: The type of Aave event.
 Can be ``"deposit"``, ``"withdrawal"``, ``"interest"``, ``"borrow"``, ``"repay"`` and ``"liquidation"``.
    :resjsonarr int timestamp: The unix timestamp at which the event occured.